jessxwu/jessxwu.github.io/src/content/blog/2024-09-12-ai-will-change-everything.md

     alt:  AI will change everything

 ---
-My last role was head of marketing at an AI personalisation company (ML algorithms for gambling operators and game studios), so thinking about how AI will impact marketing is a topic that I’ve dedicated a lot of thought to.
+My last role was head of marketing for an AI personalisation company (building machine learning models for gambling operators and game studios), so thinking about how AI will impact marketing is a topic that I’ve dedicated a lot of thought to.

 <img src="/robots_spongebob_squarepants.gif" alt="Spongebob robots" style="display: block; margin: 0 auto;" width="600" />